jasonraimondi/deno-mirror-to-gitea/README.md

 Pass in the required fields `GITEA_ACCESS_TOKEN` and `GITHUB_ACCESS_TOKEN`.
 The default value for `GITEA_API_URL` is listed below, point to your gitea repository.

-By passing in a username list of `jasonraimondi adamwathan wesbos`, you **deno-mirror-to-gitea** will fetch and add the mirror repos from each user depending on the `--STARRED=true, --REPOS=true, --CONTRIBUTED_TO=true` flags.
+By passing in a username list of `jasonraimondi adamwathan wesbos`, **deno-mirror-to-gitea** will fetch and add the mirror repos from each user depending on the `--STARRED=true, --REPOS=true, --CONTRIBUTED_TO=true` flags.

 ```
 deno run --allow-net --allow-read main.ts \